-From 2002 to 2008, I attended the Illinois School of Professional Psychology at Argosy University Chicago; a professional school of clinical psychology accredited by the American Psychological Association located in downtown Chicago.
+From 2002 to 2008, I attended the Illinois School of Professional Psychology; a professional school of clinical psychology accredited by the American Psychological Association located in downtown Chicago.
 During my academic training, I participated in several year-long clinical placements in such settings as DePaul University Counseling Services, Howard Brown Health Center (a community mental health center serving the LGBTQ communities of Chicago), and in a private practice setting.

 I completed my Pre-Doctoral Internship at the University of Pittsburgh Counseling Center and earned my Doctor of Psychology degree in 2008 with a concentration in Psychoanalytic Psychology.
 I worked in private practice for a couple of years prior to beginning my Post-Doctoral Residency at Duquesne University Counseling Center in Pittsburgh, Pennsylvania.
 In 2011, I became licensed as a Clinical Psychologist in the State of Illinois.
 I am also a long-time member in good standing of the American Psychological Association and APA Division 39-Psychoanalysis, a member of the Chicago Association for Psychoanalytic Psychology, a member of the Chicago Center for Psychoanalysis, and I am currently receiving advanced psychoanalytic training at the Chicago Center for Psychoanalysis.